…is suited to you and your challenges.

 Therapy for individuals and couples

 There are lots of different therapy models – each one approaches difficulties slightly differently.
-Although some therapists are ‘signed up’ to a particular model, some will match a therapy to a problem guided by clinical guidelines, and some will match therapy to you, guided by your way of working, thinking and feeling.
-I try to do a little of both, which is why I’ve completed a wide range of training over the years.
-I think it gives me more to offer, and helps me be more sensitive to your needs.
+Some therapists subscribe to a particular therapeutic approach, using clinical guidelines to shape their work with you; some will ‘fit’ their approach to you, guided by your way of working, thinking and feeling.
+I try to do both, which is why I’ve completed a wide range of training over the years.
+I think it gives me more to offer, but also helps me prioritise and be sensitive to your needs.

 The therapy models noted below include those in which I’ve completed higher level and post graduate qualifications.
 I’ve taken the time to apply their principles to my own life so I truly have confidence they help!

-They include CBT (Cognitive Behavioural Therapy), PICT (Parks Inner Child Therapy), EMDR (Eye Movement, Desensitisation and Reprocessing), LI (Lifespan Integration) and CBCT (Cognitive Behavioural Couples Therapy).
+They include CBT (Cognitive Behavioural Therapy), EMDR (Eye Movement, Desensitisation and Reprocessing), PICT (Parks Inner Child Therapy), LI (Lifespan Integration) and Couple’s Therapy (CBCT: Cognitive Behavioural Couples Therapy and CDBT: Couples Dialectical Behavioural Therapy).
 You’ll find links to pages giving you more information about some of these if you want to read up – just ‘tap’ on the Therapy tab, and options will appear in a list below.

 You can get in touch with me using the details given on my Contact page.